 An argument from the Bible can also be made to justify a Christian joining the military.
 Numbers, chapter 1, records a census taken by the children of Israel of all the males, twenty years old and above, who are able to wage war.
 Throughout the Old Testament, it is clear that men were trained to fight.
 This occurred when Israel was governing itself by the laws set down by the Eternal.
 Although the nation only had a small standing force (most of the time), a call could go out and thousands of fighting men could be gathered to do battle quite rapidly.

 It is true that there is no specific commandment stating believers are allowed to be in the military and fight for their home.
 The Apostle Paul, however, wrote to Timothy that if a believer does not feed, clothe, and provide other basics for his family, he is behaving even worse than a pagan who rejects God (1Timothy 5:8)!

-The implication of this Bible verse is clear.
-Providing for his own would include not only the necessities of life - such as food, clothing, shelter and training - but also providing for their safety.
-This would mean protecting one's family from harm, and - by interpolation - protecting one's community, state and nation through either the military or the police.
+What the Bible states is clear.
+A person who provides for his own family not only has to be concerned about acquiring the necessities of life, such as food, clothing, shelter, and so on, but also providing for their safety.
+This means protecting them from harm, and, by interpolation, protecting one's community, state, and nation through serving in the military or the police.